cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_discovery_device.md

 page_title: "dna_discovery_device Data Source - terraform-provider-dnacenter"
 subcategory: "Discovery"
 description: |-
-  The dna_discovery_device data source allows you to retrieve information about a particular DNACenter discovery device by id.
+  The dna_discovery_device data source allows you to retrieve information about a particular Cisco DNA Center discovery device by id.
 ---

 # Data Source dna_discovery_device

-The dna_discovery_device data source allows you to retrieve information about a particular DNACenter discovery device by id.
+The dna_discovery_device data source allows you to retrieve information about a particular Cisco DNA Center discovery device by id.

 ## Example Usage